ChinoCodeDemon/sdl_bunnymark/ReadMe.md

 4. go into ./build
 5. run the `meson compile`
 6. a file called sdl_bunnymark should be now in the build folder.
+7. make sure that you have sdl_bunnymark in the same folder as Roboto-Regular.ttf and rabbitv3.png